Updated: 18 September 2017

-1) an EU Notified Body; this is particularly relevant to LR’s assurance and inspection work performed under various EU Directives and Regulations and to our services to the marine and offshore sector performed under the Marine Equipment Directive;
+- As an EU Notified Body; this is particularly relevant to LR’s assurance and inspection work performed under various EU Directives and Regulations and to our services to the marine and offshore sector performed under the Marine Equipment Directive (see table below);

-2) an accredited certification organisation; this is particularly relevant to assurance and inspection work performed under UKAS accreditation; and
+- As an accredited certification organisation; this is particularly relevant to management systems assurance and inspection work performed under UKAS accreditation; and

-Our businesses currently have plans in place to mitigate the risks and deal with all possible outcomes in these areas.
+Our businesses currently have plans in place and are taking action to mitigate the risks and deal with all possible outcomes in these areas.

 Marine and offshore sector

 In the marine sector, as LR is an EU Recognised Organisation we are required to be sponsored, (for the purposes of ensuring compliance with Regulation (EC) No 391/2009, Article 8, paragraph 1) by an EU Flag.
-We are currently sponsored by the UK, and have therefore put in motion the process of transferring sponsorship to another major respected EU seafaring nation, with which we already have an agreement in place, with effect from 1 May 2017.
+With effect from 1 May 2017 LR’s sponsorship has moved from the UK to the Danish Maritime Authority, assuring our ability to continue to act as an EU Recognised Organisation post Brexit.

 Our global accreditation by the United Kingdom Accreditation Service (UKAS) allows us to deliver services for the assessment of monitoring plans and verification of emissions reports for maritime transport subject to Regulation (EU) 2015/757, monitoring, reporting and verification of carbon dioxide (CO2) emissions from shipping activities, also known as MRV Regulation.
-We are putting in place contingency plans to transfer accreditation and flag status - should this be required - to ensure that our services within this arena remain uninterrupted.
+At this stage we do not expect this area to be impacted by the UK’s exit from the EU, but we continue to monitor this situation closely.

 LR’s preferred outcomes

 While the shape and nature of the exit continues to evolve, we will contribute to the voice of UK business to represent LR’s desired outcome.
-In general, LR is supportive of the position taken by the Confederation of British Industry (CBI), the UK employers’ group, which has identified five core outcomes that UK Business requires from Britain’s negotiations with the EU.
+In general, LR is supportive of positions taken by the Confederation of British Industry (CBI), the UK employers’ group, which has identified five broad outcomes that UK Business requires from Britain’s negotiations with the EU.

 - Tariff and barrier-free access to the single market